 - Spread the molted hot nut mixture into an even layer, season with the salt while it is still hot and sticky, you don't want to stir in the salt since it will destroy the individual flakes of salt, making them melt.

-- Afterwords, allow the nuts to cool completely.
-After the nuts are cool, they will be brittle, and likely in one large, giant hunk. break off small bite size pieces of the croquant and store in an air tight container.
-The candied nuts will keep for months stored in a cool dark place.
+- After the nuts are cool, they will be brittle, and likely in one large, giant hunk. break off small bite size pieces of the croquant and store in an air tight container.
+The candied nuts will keep for a few weeks stored in a cool dark place.